Featured

 When researching graduate programs, Logan was drawn to Chamberlain’s MPH program.
 Since her undergraduate degree was not in public health, she appreciated that she could enroll without completing additional educational prerequisites.
 When asked how she describes the culture in Chamberlain’s online graduate degree program, Logan says, “In one word, it’s supportive.”

 She adds that when she began her public health studies, Chamberlain provided a thorough program overview.
 “You know everything that you need to do, right from the start,” she notes.
-Logan shares that even though she’s not in a traditional classroom, “the professors have been engaging and easy to reach out to.”
-And she appreciates the student support that Chamberlain provides, like tutoring.
-When she needs help maintaining her grade-point average, she knows a tutor can assist her.
+Logan shared that even though she wasn’t in a traditional classroom, “the professors were engaging and easy to reach out to.”
+And she appreciated the student support that Chamberlain provides, like tutoring.
+When she needed help maintaining her grade-point average, she knew a tutor could assist her.

-Logan has worked hard to earn her 4.0 GPA and wanted to join an honor society.
+Logan worked hard to earn her 4.0 GPA and wanted to join an honor society.
 She learned about Delta Omega, which promotes the graduate study of public health and recognizes outstanding achievement in the field.
 The only problem was that Chamberlain University didn’t have a chapter.
 Logan helped to change that.
-Today she is the student president of the Epsilon Psi chapter of the Delta Omega Honorary Society in Public Health.
+Logan became the student president of the Epsilon Psi chapter of the Delta Omega Honorary Society in Public Health.
 Eligible Chamberlain students can apply, and members enjoy benefits such as leadership development, networking opportunities, publication opportunities and participation in National Day of Service.

 Presenting research at national conferences